w3c/scribejs/features.md

+# Scribing features

-The features handled by the converter are essentially the same as [David Booth's script](https://dev.w3.org/2002/scribe/scribedoc.htm); these are just repeated here for an easier reference.
+This document describe the features that can/should be used for the purpose of scribing using the W3C IRC Server.
+The features handled by this converter are essentially the same as [David Booth's script](https://dev.w3.org/2002/scribe/scribedoc.htm), although there some minor additions.

 The script removes all lines referring to queue control, as well as commands referring to the `RSSAgent` or `trackbot` IRC bots.

 The IRC commands are based on a `ROLE: value` pattern, where the various “roles” are described below.
 The roles are case insensitive.
 For some roles, the syntax `ROLE+ value` or `ROLE- value` may also be used with a slightly different meaning.
 Some of the roles have aliases.

+When referring to names (e.g., `scribenick`, `present`, scribe’s refernce to speaker, etc.) the preferred way is to use that person’s IRC nickname.
+If done that way (and if a suitable configuration file is provided) the script would automatically convert those into the persons’ real name, which make the minutes more readable.

 The roles are as follows:

 ## Scribe control